danielpilla/qlik-python-sse-sentiment/README.md

 1. Now we want to setup our sentiment service and app.
 Let’s start by copying over the contents of the example from this package to the ‘..\QlikSenseAAI\Sentiment\’ location.
 Alternatively you can simply clone the repository.
-2. After copying over the contents, go ahead and import the example qvfs found [here](https://www.dropbox.com/s/3v3usx6afav30te/AAI%20-%20Python%20VADER%20Sentiment.qvf?dl=0) and [here](https://www.dropbox.com/s/2hjkitfawlnvhya/AAI%20-%20Python%20VADER%20Sentiment%20Script.qvf?dl=0).
+2. After copying over the contents, go ahead and import the example qvfs found [here](https://s3.amazonaws.com/dpi-sse/dpi-python-sse-sentiment/AAI+-+Python+VADER+Sentiment.qvf) and [here](https://s3.amazonaws.com/dpi-sse/dpi-python-sse-sentiment/AAI+-+Python+VADER+Sentiment.qvf), and if you are using QlikView, you can import the example qvw [here](https://s3.amazonaws.com/dpi-sse/dpi-python-sse-sentiment/DPI+-+Python+Sentiment.qvw).
-3. Lastly, import the qsvariable extension zip file found [here](https://github.com/erikwett/qsVariable) using the QMC.
+3. Lastly, import the qsvariable extension zip file found [here](https://github.com/erikwett/qsVariable) if you are using Qlik Sense.

 ## PREPARE AND START SERVICES